Culturally Grounded Wellness App for Postpartum Mothers

 We spoke with two clinician-researchers at a major Atlanta hospital, and a psychologist who leads a digital health startup focused on pediatric mental health in low-SES populations.
 Our goal was to understand how technology can be leveraged to support mental and physical wellness, and how to design for vulnerable populations while accounting for cultural nuance, medical mistrust, and practical constraints.
 We gained several critical insights:

-04 / Research Synthesis
+05 / Research Synthesis & Design Ideation

-Design Requirements & Implications
+4. Design Implications